ijdoe/camsur-bmad/memory-bank/activeContext.md

     *   **Documentation Reorganization:** Restructured the entire `docs` directory to align with BMAD phases.
     *   **Deliverable Creation:** Created all missing design and architecture documents, including a design system, mockup descriptions, ADRs, and security/performance specifications.
     *   **Development Pause:** Halted new feature development to focus on process alignment.
+    *   **Requirements Gate Finalization:** Completed all deliverables for the Requirements Gate.
+This included restoring the `provincial-rollout-plan.md` and `provincial-rollout-proposal.md`, creating the missing `business-case.md`, and verifying that all financial figures are in full alignment with the `internal-costing-guide.md`.

 ## 3. Next Steps